secureCodeBox/documentation/docs/how-tos/autodiscovery.md

 ---

 ## Introduction
+The securecodebox offers so called _scheduled scans_.
+As the name suggests these _scheduled scans_ run regularly based of a predefined time interval.
+The SCB autodiscovery automates the process of _scheduled scans_ by automatically creating _scheduled scans_ for kubernetes entities inside a cluster.
+The autodiscovery will observe the scanned kubernetes entities over their whole lifecycle.
+It will automatically create, update and delete scans when necessary.
-It is possible to automatically create scheduled scans for kubernetes entities with the secureCodeBox autodiscovery.
-There are two available modes that can be activated if needed.
-A _service_ and a _container_ autodiscovery.
+Currently the SCB autodiscovery supports two modes that can be enabled independently: A _service_ and a _container_ autodiscovery.
+This tutorial will explain both modes and will give a practical step by step example one can follow.

 ### Container Autodiscovery
 The container autodiscovery will create a scheduled scan with the given parameters (see [readme](https://github.com/secureCodeBox/secureCodeBox/blob/main/auto-discovery/kubernetes/README.md) for config options)  for each unique container image in a kubernetes namespace.